foopod/blog-2.0/_tutorials/how-to-gooogle.md

 ## What is Google?

-Google is that guy that always knows the answer and puts up their hand 0.46s after the teach asked the question.
+Google is that kid that always knows the answer and puts up their hand 0.46s after the teach asks a question.

 ## How did Google get so smart?

 Google reads hundreds of thousands of pages every day.
-And tries to organise everything it has learned so it can always find it again easily.
+And tries to organise everything so it can always find it again easily.

 ## How does it work?